-In 2012 the Montessori community is celebrating 100 years of Montessori in New Zealand.
+In 2012 the Montessori community celebrated 100 years of Montessori in New Zealand.

 MANZ marked the New Zealand centenary at the 2012 Conference in Auckland.
-We invited our community to help build a timeline at the conference; many photos of early classes, people, events, teacher meetings, workshops were contributed to build a pictorial history for Montessori in NZ.
+We invited our community to help build a timeline at the conference; many photos of early classes, people, events, teacher meetings, and workshops contributed to building a pictorial history of Montessori in NZ.

 A gift of five centenary cards was given to each delegate at the conference.